dg1223/GangaGSOC2024/PROJECT.md

 **Check output**

-As the second line suggests, the job should have created a text file called `count_it.txt` in the `gangagsoc` directory.
-Click on this file to check the word count.
+As the second line in the output suggests, the job should have created a text file called `count_it.txt` in the `gangagsoc` directory.
+Open this file to check the word count.
 It should read `31`.

-Alternatively, you can check the content of this file by running the command shown by the third line of the job’s stdout shown above.
+Alternatively, you can check the content of this file by running the command shown by the third line of the job’s stdout:

 ```
 cat /path_to_this_git_repo/GangaGSoC2024/gangagsoc/count_it.txt